 811 is the national call-before-you-dig phone number.
 Anyone who plans to dig should call 811 or go to their state 811 center’s website a few business days before digging to request the approximate location of buried utilities be marked with paint or flags so that you don’t unintentionally dig into an underground utility line.

-In 2005, 811 was used to coordinate location services for underground public utilities.
 This safety measure not only helps prevents damage that interrupts telecommunications, but also the cutting of subterranean power lines, water mains and natural gas pipes.

 DO I NEED TO CONTACT 811?

 Yes!
 Any digging requires contacting your 811 center, either by calling 811 from anywhere in the U.S. or making your request through your state 811 center’s website.
 Remember to wait the required time for utilities to respond to your request, and ensure that all utilities have responded to your request before putting a shovel in the ground.

 When you dial 811, you will automatically be connected to a representative from your state’s 811 center who will ask you simple questions about the location and details of your digging project.
 If you make your request online, you will enter the same information into a form.
 Either way, you will receive a ticket number and instructions for how much time utilities have to respond to your request, as well as how to confirm that all utilities have responded before you can safely dig.

 Wait for the marks!
 Utilities will mark their buried lines on your dig site.

 State laws vary, but generally, utility companies have a few days to respond to your request.
 Utilities will send out locators who will come to your dig site to mark the approximate location of buried utilities with paint or flags so that you can avoid them.
 Each utility type corresponds to a specific color of paint or a flag — for example, gas lines are marked with yellow paint or flags.
 In addition to waiting for marks, you must use the info on your ticket to confirm that ALL utilities have responded before you can dig.